 December through April bring Puerto Vallarta’s most ideal weather conditions, which is why these months are also the most popular among tourists.
 The average daily high temperature during this time ranges from around 80°F (27°C) to 85°F (29°C), with low humidity and very little rainfall.

 This period is ideal for outdoor activities such as swimming, sunbathing, and water sports, and the area is at its liveliest, with numerous festivals and events taking place.

 April is the driest month in Puerto Vallarta, with clear skies and little to no chance of precipitation.

-The weather in Puerto Vallarta between May and November brings increased chances of rain and the threat of hurricanes in the region.
+The weather in Puerto Vallarta between May and November brings increased chances of rain and the threat of hurricanes in the region, starting in June.
 Average daytime temperatures during this time range from 85°F (29°C) to 90°F (32°C), with high humidity and occasional heavy rain.

 June is officially the start of the rainy season, which lasts until October, with August being the wettest month of the year.
 July, August, and September are the hottest months in Puerto Vallarta.

 Although there are increased chances of rain and storms during this time, the area is also quieter and more affordable, making it an attractive time to visit for budget-conscious travelers.
 The rainy season also brings lush greenery to the area and is a good time for nature lovers to explore the surrounding forests and waterfalls.